 - The rhythmic nature of chronic conditions

 Many chronic (permanent) conditions have "flare ups" where the symptoms, often periodically, get worse before getting better again.
-The sufferer will seek treatment when the flare up is at its worst which again can lead to the illusion that an ineffective treatment has made a difference.
+The sufferer will seek treatment when the flare up is at its worst.
+The condition will then regress back to its average level which again can lead to the illusion that an ineffective treatment has made a difference.

 - Complementary treatments

-When taking prescribed medication many people also take alternative remedies (under the misnomer: complementary medicine) and when they get better they may ascribe their cure to the alternative treatment and overlook the fact that it was the real treatment which brought about the cure.
+When taking prescribed medication many people also take alternative remedies and when they get better they may ascribe their cure to the alternative treatment and overlook the fact that it was the real treatment which brought about the cure.

 With a strong belief in alternative remedies, a person who has invested their emotion, time and money on an alternative treatment will be looking for it to work.